Two People Looking at Real Estate Model and Calculator

 Money has been pouring into private markets.

-On average, institutional investors are now allocating 11.5% of their portfolios to private market assets.
+Institutional investors are now allocating 12.6% of their portfolios to private assets.

 The appeal?
 Risk-adjusted returns.

-For institutional investors like pensions and endowments, this combination of strong performance and reduced volatility has made private markets an increasingly important part of their portfolios.
+For pensions, endowments, and other large investors, that's made private markets an increasingly important part of their portfolios.

 But what about individual investors?
 What role should private market investments play in your portfolio, and what should you know before investing?

-In this article, you'll learn what private market investing is, the unique risks it carries, and how you can start investing in assets like private equity, private credit, real estate, and more.
+In this article, you'll learn what private market investing is, the risks that come with it, and how you can start investing in assets like private equity, private credit, real estate, and more.

 What is private market investing?

-Any equity- or debt-based investment that is not bought and sold on a public exchange is a “private market” investment.
+Any equity- or debt-based investment that isn't bought and sold on a public exchange is considered a “private market” investment.

 This includes private equity, private credit, private real estate, and infrastructure.

-Note: Private market investments are a subset of alternative investments — they are not the same thing.
-"Alternatives" refer to any asset class outside of stocks, bonds, and cash, including private markets, hedge funds, commodities, collectibles, crypto, and other niche assets.
+Note: Private market investments are a subset of alternative investments, not the same thing.
+"Alternatives" refers to any asset class outside of stocks, bonds, and cash, including private markets, hedge funds, commodities, collectibles, crypto, and other niche assets.

 Public markets vs private markets